locka99/opcua/README.md

     * Republish (!).
 Implemented to always return a service error
     * SetPublishingMode

+Other service calls are unsupported.
+Calling an unsupported service will terminate the session.

 ### Address Space / Nodeset

 The standard OPC UA address space will be exposed.
 OPC UA for Rust uses a script to generate code to create and populate the standard address space.

 Most of this data is static however some server state variables will reflect the actual state of the server.
 Not all state in the server is implemented.

+### Configuration

+Server uses a configuration file defined in YAML to define the endpoints, encryption modes and user identities it supports.
+The configuration can also be built programmatically.

-### Supported encryption modes
+### Encryption modes

-The server supports enpoints with the standard security modes:
+The server supports endpoints with the standard message security modes:

 * None - no encryption
 * Sign - no encryption but messages are digitally signed to ensure integrity